 Note: You may want to start with a much smaller dose in training prior to your event and titrate up as you get used to Ketones.
 They can cause lose bowels if you consume too much too soon.

-Along with utilising KETO SWITCH™ plus carbohydrates, Switch Nutrition™ recommends a few other supplements to maximise the performance-enhancing effects of exogenous ketones.
+Along with utilising ketones plus carbohydrates, there are a few other supplements to maximise the performance benefits of exogenous ketones.

-For endurance athletes looking to maintain their muscle tissue, reduce fatigue, and increase recovery, KETO SWITCH™ and AMINO SWITCH™ make the ideal tandem.
-AMINO SWITCH™ is formulated with the complete spectrum of nine essential amino acids (EAAs) in the precise human ratio.
+For endurance athletes looking to maintain their muscle tissue, reduce fatigue, and increase recovery, ketones and amino acids make the ideal tandem.
+Choose a product with a complete spectrum of nine essential amino acids (EAAs) in the precise human ratio.

-Amino Switch also contains a balance of electrolytes, co-factors, vitamins, L-tyrosine and Schisandra chinensis, which help amplify recovery, support hydration, improve performance and regulate cortisol production.
-And we would be remiss not to mention it comes in three amazingly refreshing flavours that are sure to satisfy.
+Getting one that also contains a balance of electrolytes, co-factors, vitamins and Schisandra chinensis, which help amplify recovery, support hydration, improve performance and regulate cortisol production would be a great idea.

 This combination is unrivalled for endurance athletes looking to get leaner and have a little extra kick of energy before training.
-THERMAL SWITCH™ provides research-backed thermogenic ingredients, such as caffeine, hordenine, and green tea extract that increase metabolic rate and ramp up energy levels.
-Since KETO SWITCH™ is not a stimulant-based formula, THERMAL SWITCH™ is a perfect adjunct for those who like the ‘pep’ that caffeine provides before exercise.
+The right Thermogenic will provide research-backed ingredients, such as caffeine, hordenine, Kucha tea, Synephrine and green tea extract that increase metabolic rate and ramp up energy levels.

-Furthermore, THERMAL SWITCH™ helps reduce appetite and boost energy expenditure from training, meaning you feel less cravings and burn more body fat for fuel during long-lasting events.
+Furthermore, the right thermogenic may help reduce appetite and boost energy expenditure from training, meaning you feel less cravings and burn more body fat for fuel during long-lasting events.
 Doesn’t get much better than that.
-The flavours have been created to combine well in one mixed drink and your taste buds will be on cloud 9!

 Contrary to decades of research suggesting that carbohydrates are the only crucial nutrient to consume prior to endurance training/events, exogenous ketones present a dynamic edge to enhance your long-distance performance.